 “Even with a feeding tube and wire in his jaw, he still leans his head in for pets and purrs with gusto.
 He is always happy to see visitors and at the risk of anthropomorphizing, it sure looks like gratitude when he will get u, even with his feeding tube and navigates to wherever we are.
 Monty shows so much appreciation in every rub of his healing jaw onto my hand, and his loud, congested purr both melts and breaks my heart.”

-Monty is starting to eat a few bites on his own
+Monty is starting to eat a few bites on his own and his

-team moves at Monty’s pace.
+at Monty’s pace.
 He gets the wire pulled from his jaw next week.

 “I am truly grateful for the compassion, kindness and generosity of our neighbors.This cat who has been twice abandoned – once by his owners and once by whoever was responsible for his injury has transcended being discarded”.
 So many of us have been touched by basking in the glow of this street cat.